phamelink/katacoda-scenarios/secure-server-tutorial/step2.md

 ## Troubleshooting

-If you can't get access to the `/api/` route on a new tab, make sure the server is running with `cd /home/projects/express-api && npm run start`.
+If you can't get access to the `/api/` route on a new katacoda terminal tab, make sure the server is running with `cd /home/projects/express-api && npm run start`.
 You can check that this is working by running  `curl http://localhost:8000/api/` from another terminal tab.